 - Certified nurse midwives

-- NP licensure in California.
+- Advanced Practice Registered Nurse (APRN) licensure in California.
 Nursing license must be recognized as valid for practice within the state of California during the complete course of study.

 - Official transcripts from all post-secondary institutions, including any programs in which you are currently enrolled